-We can see from the figure that it takes about four years for the new additions to the DAF inventory to fully make it out to charities.
+We can see from the above figure, it takes about 4 years for the new additions to the DAF inventory to fully make it out to charities.

-Table 4 shows the start and end dates for payments of each year's contribution, as well as the first payout as a fraction of the nominal initial contribution, performed for the DAF-only organizations.
+Table 5 shows the start and end dates for payments of each year's contribution, as well as the first payout as a fraction of the nominal initial contribution, performed for the DAF-only organizations.
 As can be seen, the average DAF pays out most of its contributions in year 4.
-Measured as a percent of the initial contribution, the average is about
+Measured as a percent of the initial contribution, the average is about 18% in the first year and the remainder in the fourth year.
+This gives us the next assumption: